How do password managers work?

 Here are the reasons why you should use a password manager:

 - Password generators.
 You don’t need to spend 15 minutes to come up with a new and unique password.
 Most password managers allow you to generate a safe password with varying complexity.
-Not only does this save you time, but it also comes up with better passwords.
+Not only does this save you time, but it also comes up with complex passwords that are nearly impossible to crack.

-- Automated autofilling.
-Most password managers have a built-in feature that allows you to auto-fill passwords and other recurring information.
-It extends to your payment information or addresses.
-It saves you the hassle of needing to remember every single one of your passwords.
+- Autosave and autofill.
+Most password managers have a built-in feature that allows you to autofill passwords and other recurring information.
+It extends to your payment details or personal information.

 - Secure password sharing.
 Many people are sharing accounts with their friends and family.
 Netflix even allows different users to log in with the same password.
-The password manager allows users to securely share passwords with other users.
+Password manager allows users to securely share passwords with other users without revealing the actual password itself.

 Your passwords are keys to your entire online identity.
-Making sure they're secure, offers you peace of mind.
 Don't let data breaches scare you – use a password manager and stay protected.

 Get NordPassPassword manager setup

-Since the web-based password managers are the most user-friendly, I use them as an example.
-Below are the key steps in setting up a password manager:
+Since the web-based password managers are the most user-friendly, I will use them as an example.
+Below are the key steps in setting up a password manager

 - Install your chosen password manager.
-There are plenty of free and paid versions to choose from, but I recommend using 1Password.
+There are plenty of free and paid versions to choose from, but I recommend using NordPass.
 You should check what features are available on the free version (if any) and whether the added perks justify the price.
 Afterward, make sure it supports your OS and browser.
-If you're planning to import your current vault, check if it's possible first.
-Finally, paying a bit more for 24/7 customer support often pays off.
+If you're planning to import your current vault, check if it's possible first; however most password managers provide support password importing.

-- Consider adding other data.
+Consider adding other data.
 The majority of password managers let you save credit card details and secure notes as well.
 If you shop online often, having the payment info in autofill can save quite some time.
-Moreover, you can store important files there.
+Moreover, you can securely store important files there, such as a copy of your ID or driver's license.

 Can password managers work on multiple devices and phone apps?